Construction and classification of crystalline topological superconductor and insulators in three-dimensional

 The dangling spin-1/2 degrees of freedom on $xy$-plane are labeled by $\bs{\tau}_{1,2,3,4}$, with the following in-plane symmetry properties:

-In order to gap out these spin-1/2 degrees of freedom, we can introduce the symmetric Heisenberg Hamiltonian:
+To gap out these spin-1/2 degrees of freedom, we can introduce the symmetric Heisenberg Hamiltonian:

 And $H_J^{xy}$ leaves two spin-singlets as a non-degenerate ground state.
 The problems in $xz$-plane and $yz$-plane are similar, hence the Haldane chain decoration on 1D blocks labeled by $\tau_2$ is \textit{obstruction-free}.
-We summarize all obstruction-free 1D block-states: \begin{enumerate}[1.] \item Double Majorana chains decoration on 1D blocks $\tau_1$; \item Haldane chain decoration on 1D blocks $\tau_{2,3}$. \end{enumerate}
+We summarize all obstruction-free 1D block states: \begin{enumerate}[1.] \item Double Majorana chains decoration on 1D blocks $\tau_1$; \item Quadruple Majorana chains decoration on each 1D block $\tau_2$; \item Haldane chain decoration on 1D blocks $\tau_{2,3}$. \end{enumerate}

-Have all obstruction-free 1D block-states, we should further investigate if they can be trivialized.
+Having all obstruction-free 1D block states, we should further investigate if they can be trivialized.
 The effective on-site symmetry of each 2D block is $\mathbb{Z}_2$, hence there are two possible bubble constructions: \begin{enumerate}[1.] \item Majorana chain with anti-PBC; \item Double Majorana chains. \end{enumerate}

 Majorana bubble construction on each 2D block $\sigma_1$ leaves 4 Majorana chains on each 1D block $\tau_2$ and 2 Majorana chains on each 1D block $\tau_3$.
-Nevertheless, the corresponding 1D block-states are all \textit{obstructed}, hence this type of Majorana bubble construction does not change the 1D block-state.
-Similar for Majorana bubble construction on all other 2D blocks $\sigma_2/\sigma_3$.
+Nevertheless, the corresponding 1D block states are all \textit{obstructed}, hence this type of Majorana bubble construction does not change the 1D block state.
+Similar to Majorana bubble construction on all other 2D blocks $\sigma_2/\sigma_3$.

 Double Majorana bubble construction on each 2D block $\sigma_1$ leaves 8 Majorana chains on each 1D block $\tau_2$ and 4 Majorana chains on each 1D block $\tau_3$ as a Haldane chain.
 Hence this bubble construction trivializes the Haldane chain decorations on $\tau_3$.
 Then double Majorana bubble construction on each 2D block $\sigma_2$ leaves 8 Majorana chains on each 1D block $\tau_2$ and 6 Majorana chains on each 1D block $\tau_3$ (equivalent to double Majorana chains).
 Hence the double Majorana chains decoration on $\tau_1$ is trivialized.